 There’s many things Splatoon 3 can do to improve on its predecessors.
 While Splatoon 2 was a solid follow-up to the original with fun new modes to offer, it felt iterative, almost like it was made to keep up appearances on the Nintendo Switch.
 Not necessarily a bad thing, considering Splatoon 2 is the 9th best-selling Switch game to date, but we feel like Splatoon 3 could do so much more.

-Firstly, there’s genuine improvements that Splatoon’s matchmaking absolutely needs.
+Firstly, there are genuine improvements that Splatoon’s matchmaking absolutely needs.
 Chief among them is being able to more reliably play with friends.
 If you can believe it, both Splatoon and Splatoon 2 did not allow players to queue into multiplayer matches with their friends in online lobbies.

 Splatoon 2 introduced League Battle which did let players enter with premade groups, but confusingly, the mode was only available at certain times.
 In both standard and ranked play, it was impossible to play with friends outside of randomly running into them online.